Skip to main content

 FAQs

-New applicants' credit will be checked from Online Information Services upon application submission to determine if a security deposit is needed.
+A new applicant's credit will be checked through Online Information Services when you submit an application to determine if a security deposit is needed.

-Current members with 12 consecutive months of service with no more than two late payments and were never disconnect for nonpayment of services may be eligible to have the security deposit waived.
+Current members who have 12 consecutive months of service with no more than two late payments, and no disconnections for non-payment, may be eligible to have the security deposit waived.

 A deposit can be refunded after 12 months of billing history with no more than two late payments.
 After this requirement is met, a member can expect to see their deposit credited to their electric account within three months.